lucianpls/Rounding-Integer-Division/README.md

 # Rounding-Integer-Division
-Integer division in C truncates towards zero.
+Integer division in C and C++ truncate towards zero.
 Sometimes rounding is more appropriate, but it's not trivial.

 These portable C++ function templates implement rounding integer division for any integral types, signed or unsigned, without danger of overflow and without conversion to floating point types.
 The divisor `y` has to be positive and non-zero.